syndicai/brand/README.md

 # brand
-This repository contains all kinds of branding assets for our GitHub repositories.
+This repository contains all kinds of branding assets for our products.